sippy-platform/mellow-css/hugo/content/basics/colors.md

 ## Themes
 ### Light
 The light theme is the default theme in Mellow.
-You can enable it with the `light` class.
+It doesn't need to be enabled, but when using other themes, you can overwrite them with the `light` class.
 The element and any of its children will be set to light.

 {{<example class="docs-colors-preview">}}
 <style>